The list below shows the vehicles which are fitted with a Generation 5 Haldex Controller.

 Apply foot brake, remove handbrake, put vehicle into drive gear.

-Then very gently lift your foot off the brake so the front weeks start to turn.
+Then very gently lift your foot off the brake so the front wheels start to turn.

 Prop shaft is stationary = transfer box is faulty.